 As the name suggests, equipment financing loans are used to purchase mission-critical equipment.
 Unlike with other loans, the equipment itself is collateral, which can lower interest rates.
-If the equipment is valuable enough, the application approval process may run much more smoothly, because the lender's risk is mitigated by the equipment.
+If the equipment is valuable enough, the application approval process may run much more smoothly, because the equipment mitigates the lender’s risk.

 Crowdsourcing, as the name implies, depends upon sourcing your funds from a large crowd of people.
 In most cases, it means taking your case directly to the public and reaching out to thousands, or even millions, of people at once by harnessing the power of digital technology.

 Social media campaigns and digital marketing efforts have already demonstrated that crowdsourcing can be incredibly effective.
 The benefits of crowdsourcing are incredibly diverse, such as when NASA relied upon it for idea generation.
 As a business owner, you’ll be interested in the ability of crowdsourcing to drum up huge sums of cash from the popular approval of everyday people who want to see your dreams turn into reality.